sdr-enthusiasts/gitbook-adsb-guide/intro/equipment-needed.md

 ## An antenna optimised for 1090MHz

 I use an eBay version of [this](https://www.amazon.com/dp/B00WZL6WPO/ref=cm_sw_em_r_mt_dp_U_CxltEb9JS155W).
 You could also [make your own](https://discussions.flightaware.com/t/three-easy-diy-antennas-for-beginners/16348).
+An indoor antenna works to get started.
+But in most cases an outdoor antenna will give you far better results.

 ## A computer running Linux

 Capable of running Docker, with at least one free USB port.
-This can be a Raspberry Pi or an x86.
+This can be a Raspberry Pi (or similar single board computer (SBC), given frequent supply issues with the Pi) or an x86.

 ## Cables